JuliaHealth/NeuroAnalyzer.jl/README.md

 Many `eeg_` functions have a mutator variant (e.g. `eeg_delete_epoch!()`).
 These functions modifies the input EEG object in-place, e.g. you may use `eeg_delete_channel!(my_eeg, channel=1)` instead of `my_eeg = eeg_delete_channel(my_eeg, channel=1)`.

-For some low-level operations (e.g. FFT and IFFT) CUDA acceleration is used automatically if compatible NVIDIA card and drivers are installed.
-To disable CUDA, set the variable `use_cuda` to false in the NeuroAnalyzerJ.jl file.
+CUDA is disabled by default.
+For some low-level operations (e.g. FFT and IFFT) CUDA acceleration is may be used if compatible NVIDIA card and drivers are installed.
+To enable CUDA, use `na_set_cuda(true)` to set the variable `use_cuda` in the NeuroAnalyzer preferences.
+Preferences are saved to `~/.julia/environments/v*/LocalPreferences.toml`.
+Julia session needs to be restarted to use new preferences.

 ## Documentation